(This article was originally published on the 30th January 2018 and updated on the 6th April 2021).

 Comparing fixed and flat rates

 Rates for credit cards usually range from 15% to 18% per annum or 1.25% to 1.5% per month.
-Let’s say you can apply for a personal loan with Public Bank where the interest rate is 5.2% per annum (update as 9 April 2018: Public Bank is running a promotion where the interest rate is only 4.90 – 4.95% per annum until 30 Sept 2018) of or other loan with similar interest rate.
+Let’s say you can apply for a personal loan with Public Bank where the interest rate is 4.45% per annum (rates are accurate at the point of writing) or another loan with a similar interest rate.
 Should you consider this as an option?

 |Debt/ Loan amount||RM10,000||RM10,000|

-The example would show that the personal loan comes out as the better option.
+Clearly, the example shows that a personal loan comes out as the better option.
 Firstly, there’s already a huge disparity between the interest rates.
 That should be your primary consideration.
-Never take on a personal loan where the rate being offered is higher than that of your credit card.
+Never take on a personal loan where the rate being offered is higher than your credit card.

 (total payment – principal)

-Clearly, you will benefit and save in terms of interest cost.
-Besides the lower amortization of RM460.00 versus the RM 499.24, the total difference of RM941.76 is material.
+Clearly, you will benefit and save in terms of the interest cost.
+Besides the lower amortization of RM454 versus RM500, the total difference of RM1,014 is material.

-Benefits to using personal loan to pay off credit card debt
+Benefits to using a personal loan to pay off credit card debt

 1. Debt in one basket